Wolveton Gatehouse

 • There are electric night storage heaters and a large open fire.

-• You may bring your own logs, or have some delivered under a private arrangement.
+• Logs, kindling and matches are available under a private arrangement.
 Further details will be provided with your booking confirmation.
+Coal should not be used on the open fire

 • To check up-to-date mobile network coverage in the area, visit signalchecker.co.uk.* Due to the location and structure of many of our buildings, signal strength may differ to those indicated.